cggh/panoptes/documentation/importsettings.rst

 DecimDigits
   *Value.* For Value types, specifies the number of decmimal digits that should be used to display the value

 ShowInTable
   *Boolean*.
 If set, this property will appear by default in data table grids in the application.

+ShowInBrowser
+  *Boolean.* If set, this property will automatically appear as a track in the genome browser (only applies if *IsPositionOnGenome* is specified in database settings).

+BrowserDefaultVisible
+  *Boolean.* Indicates that the channel will activated by default in the genome browser (only applies if *ShowInBrowser* is set).

+BrowserShowOnTop
+  *Boolean.* Indicates that the channel will be shown in the top (non-scrolling) area of the genome browser.
+  In this case, it will always be visible (only applies if *ShowInBrowser* is set).

+ChannelName
+  *Text.* Name of the genome browser channel this property will be displayed in.
+  Properties sharing the same channel name will be displayed in overlay (only applies if *ShowInBrowser* is set).

+ChannelColor
+  *Text.* Colour used to display this property in the genome browser.
+Formatted as ``"rgb(r,g,b)"`` (only applies if *ShowInBrowser* is set).

+ConnectLines
+  *Boolean.* Indicate that the points will be connected with lines in the genome browser (only applies if *ShowInBrowser* is set).

+SummaryValues
+  *Block.* Instructs Panoptes to apply a multiresolution summary algorithm for fast display of this property in the genome browser at any zoom level (only applies if *ShowInBrowser* is set).
+Possible tokens in this block:
+    BlockSizeMin
+      *Value (required).* Minimum summary block size (in bp) BlockSizeMax
+      *Value (required).* Maximum summary block size (in bp) ChannelColor
+      *Text.* Colour of the channel.
+Formatted as ``"rgb(r,g,b)"``.

 Index
   *Boolean.* If set, instructs Panoptes to create a database index for this property.
   For large datasets, this massively speeds up queries based on this property.

 Search
   *Text.* Indicates that this field can be used for text search in the find data item wizard.
   Possible values: ``StartPattern``, ``Pattern``, ``Match``.